nightscout/cgm-remote-monitor/README.md

 #### IFTTT Maker
  In addition to the normal web based alarms, and pushover, there is also integration for [IFTTT Webhooks](https://ifttt.com/maker_webhooks).

  With Maker you are able to integrate with all the other [IFTTT Services](https://ifttt.com/services).
-For example you can send a tweet when there is an alarm, change the color of hue light, send an email, send and sms, and so much more.
+For example you can send a tweet when there is an alarm, change the color of hue light, send an email, send and SMS, and so much more.

  1. Setup IFTTT account: [login](https://ifttt.com/login) or [create an account](https://ifttt.com/join)
  2. Follow the  [Detailed IFTTT setup Instructions](docs/plugins/maker-setup.md)